 Any storm events that are marked to be shown in the correlation graph, but excluded from determining the slope of the regression line, will be represented by a yellow plot (instead of green).
 The image below points to such a storm event.

 You can export correlation data to a CSV file.
-From Correlation Graph View, click Export to CSV.
+From the Correlation Graph View, click Export Correlation Report.
 The file will be made available from the folder in which your browser is configured to store downloaded files.
 With some web browsers, you can conveniently open the file via the browser window.